-There are three basic ingredients required; Fels Naptha, Washing Soda and Borax.
+There are three basic ingredients required; Fels Naptha, Washing Soda

 I have heard people ask about using it in their HE machines.
 If you are using Fels Naptha, which I use, you shouldn't see any problems.
 While I am not an HE expert, my understanding is that the problem with these machines is they do not handle the sudsing action of typical laundry detergents and HE detergents don't get sudsy.
 Well this recipe doesn't either.
 I have used it for over a year on my HE machine with no problems.
 While this is not a professional opinion, its all I have to offer.